sureshvenkatesan1/ps_jfrog_scripts/jf-transfer-migration-helper-scripts/create-repos/readme.md

 ```

-The `comm` utility provides the `-23` option, which serves to suppress the output of lines unique to the first file (-2) and lines common to both files (-1).
+The `comm` utility provides the `-23` option, which serves to suppress the output of lines unique to the second file (-2) and lines common to both files (-3).
 This results in displaying only the lines that are unique to the first file.

-Additionally, it's worth noting that the `comm` utility offers the `-12` option, which suppresses the output of lines unique to FILE1 (-1) and lines unique to FILE2 (-2), retaining only the lines that are common between both files.
+Additionally, it's worth noting that the `comm` utility offers the `-12` option, which suppresses the output of lines unique to first file (-1) and lines unique to second file (-2), retaining only the lines that are common between both files.

 To check for the absence of any of these repositories in the `ncr/all_repositories.list`, I have verified that there are no repositories in the `ncr/NCRAtleos_HighPriorityRepositories_All.08222023` file that are not present in `ncr/all_repositories.list` using the following command: